-What is the Truth in Taxation law and how does it work?
+What is Truth in Taxation?

-- ✓ The Truth in Taxation law requires that if a local governing body proposes an aggregate levy that is more than 105 percent of the total amount of taxes extended in the previous year (excluding necessary payments for bonded debt) it must publish a required legal notice in a newspaper of local circulation and hold a public hearing in a specified timeframe. - ✓ At the public hearing, the taxing body must explain the reasons for its levy and proposed increase, as well as hear from anyone who wishes to provide testimony. - ✓ In the event the aggregate levy is less than 105 percent of the total amount of taxes extended in the previous year, public notice and a Truth in Taxation hearing is not required. - ✓ Whether a hearing is necessary or not, the Board then must simply adopt the final tax levy in the required timeframe.
+- ✓ The Truth in Taxation law requires that if a local governing body proposes an aggregate levy that is more than 105 percent of the total amount of taxes extended in the previous year (excluding necessary payments for bonded debt), it must publish a required legal notice in a newspaper of local circulation and hold a public hearing in a specified timeframe. - ✓ At the public hearing, the taxing body must explain the reasons for its levy and proposed increase, as well as hear from anyone who wishes to provide testimony. - ✓ If the levy is less than 105 percent, public notice and a Truth in Taxation hearing is not required. - ✓ The Board must then adopt the final tax levy and file with the county in the required timeframe.